johnkord/sendie/docs/security-audit-2025-12.md

 10. **Targeted Signaling Verification** - `SendOfferTo`/`SendAnswerTo` verify peers are in same session
 11. **HttpOnly Cookies** - Authentication cookies are not accessible to JavaScript
 12. **SameSite Cookie Policy** - Cookies use `Lax` SameSite policy
+13. **Host Controls** - Session creator can lock sessions (prevent new joins) and kick peers; only the original creator can use these controls

 ---